dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-it's why I think that the the thing there is to realize that you've basically got two major classes of language you've got the imperative languages which is what all the mainstream ones are Java C++ etc Python
+it's why I think that the thing there is to realize that you've basically got two major classes of language you've got the imperative languages which is what all the mainstream ones are Java C++ ETC Python
 PHP they're all they're all imperative languages and then you've got this other class which is these functional